Northern resident orcas: Conservation efforts

 In 2008, the Canadian Ministry of Oceans and Fisheries designated the waters of Johnstone Strait and southeastern Queen Charlotte Strait as critical habitat and legally protected under a Critical Habitat Order.

 In 2018, the western part of the Dixon Entrance along the north coast of Graham Island from Langara Island to Rose Spit was also identified as critical habitat for the Northern residents.

+List of pods

+This is a list of northern resident orca pods that live off the coast of British Columbia, Canada, as of March 2013.